elastic/integrations/docs/documentation_guidelines.md

 >
 >For example, you could use the data from this integration to know when there are more than some number of failed requests for a single piece of content in a given time period.
 You could also use the data to troubleshoot the underlying issue by looking at additional context in the logs like the number of unique users (by IP address) who experienced the issue, the source of the request, and more.

-## Data types
+## Data streams

-The data types section provides a high-level overview of the kind of data that is collected by the integration.
+The data streams section provides a high-level overview of the kind of data that is collected by the integration.
 This is helpful since it can be difficult to quickly derive an understanding from just the reference sections (since they're so long).

-The data types section should include:
+The data streams section should include:

-* List of data types collected by the integration
+* A list of the types of data streams collected by the integration
-* Summary of each data type included and link to reference:
+* A summary of each type of data stream included and a link to the relevant reference section:
   * Logs
   * Metrics
 * (Optional) Notes